 For those who want to pack on muscle, burn fat, and recover from their workouts, whey protein is the way to go.
 But not all whey proteins are created equal.

-It can be tough to find the protein powder that is as clean, free of hormones, inexpensive, and offers a good nutritional profile.
+It can be tough to find a protein powder that is as clean, free of hormones, inexpensive, and offers a good nutritional profile.
 Below, we take a look at Bulletproof Whey Protein Powder to see if it can meet your standards for excellence…

 About Bulletproof Whey Protein